 You Will Always Be

-It is our desire to provide support to the men and women of our law enforcement community in Washington State who have been diagnosed with cancer.
-By providing support we can help these officers and their families deal with the emotional and financial impact of this illness.
+It is our desire to provide added support to the men and women of our law enforcement community in Washington State who have been diagnosed with cancer.
+By providing some additional support we can help these officers and their families deal with the emotional and financial impact of this illness.
 Our desire is to also help the agencies these officers work for.
-How an officer diagnosed with cancer is treated by their agency plays a major role in their battle.